I remember years ago when I tuned into a message by a Christian speaker who was addressing guilt…

 Maybe you have heard this before: Guilt is a feeling that you have done wrong and deserve punishment.
 Shame is feeling that you are wrong because of the things you have done.
 These feelings often mix together, though shame tends to be the bigger issue.
 Josh McDowell Ministry speaker Ben Bennett has written some helpful articles on shame here and here.

-Allow me to offer three helpful tips specific to guilt:
+Three helpful tips specific to guilt:

 1. You don’t need to feel not guilty in order to be not guilty.